amicuchu/NintendoClientsWiki/NEX-Common-Types.md

 Nintendo often seems to be changing a structure without updating its version number though.

 A structure may inherit another structure.
 The child is stored right after the parent, and gets its own version header.

+# Data
+This is an empty [structure](#structure), but it gets its own version header when it is inherited.

 # AnyDataHolder
 NEX has a class that can hold any object derived from nn::nex::Data.
 When these are transmitted as part of request or response data, some meta data is sent along with them, so the other side can properly identify and decode the object.